Mission Cash is a high variance slot from Play’n GO.

 Mission Cash opinion: Appealing to high variance and 1960s spy-themed fans

 Mission Cash is designed to appeal to fans who enjoy high volatility slots with a 1960s spy classic genre.
 The delivery in the way of the artwork, soundtrack and features make this a pretty well-rounded game.
 The game is simple to understand, and the ‘Take the Shot Re-spins’ often triggers so we won’t be waiting too long.
 Extra spins can and do take longer, which is to be expected but represents the best chance of more significant payouts although they can be hit and miss.
 The payout potential exists, but the best I managed was about 90x bet on a few hundred spins.
-Still, this is an entertaining game, and I would recommend giving it a look.
+Still, this is an entertaining slot, and I would recommend giving it a look.